-When it comes to saving money in Sydney, the right approach will get you far.
-As one of the most expensive cities in the world, saving money is a no-brainer – some reports estimate that the average living cost in Australia for one person is almost $3000 a month, a figure that is even higher in Sydney.
-Not to mention, Sydney’s median property price at the start of 2020 was a significant $872,934.
+When it comes to saving money in Sydney, the right approach can get you pretty far.
+Given that Sydney is one of the most expensive cities in the world, saving money is a no-brainer – some reports estimate that the average living cost for one person in Australia more broadly is almost $3000 a month – a figure that is even higher in Sydney.
+Not to mention, Sydney’s median property price at the start of 2020 was an unbelievable $872,934.

-Clearly, while saving money is important wherever you are, knowing how to save your cash in Sydney is a no brainer.
+Clearly, knowing how to save your cash in Sydney is a no brainer.
 With this being said, here are our top money saving tips based on your situation, expenses, lifestyle, and the city of Sydney itself.

 If you are looking for a quick rundown of the best ways to save money in Sydney, here is everything that this article covers: